 With startup ecosystem gaining pace in India and Startups coming up in every domain, apart from internet economy, coworking spaces have seen a significant rise and adaption.
-The three main reasons why people prefer these spaces rather than a spacial office are:
+The three main reasons why people prefer these coworking spaces rather than a special office are:

 - Lower rate of maintenance.